Vicki Gunvalson And Tiffany Hendra Drama Reveals ‘RHOC’ Star Not Relying On Her Friends?

 Vicki Gunvalson has been trying to rebuild her brand and her business over the past couple of months, as she was caught up in the drama once again on the last season of The Real Housewives of Orange County.
-Last year, Gunvalson had to face the drama from Brooks Ayers’ cancer scandal and this year, Vicki managed to get herself into trouble based on what she had said to Kelly Dodd about her co-stars.
+Last year, Gunvalson had to face the drama from Brooks Ayers’ cancer scandal, and this year, Vicki managed to get herself into trouble based on what she had said to Kelly Dodd about her co-stars.
 For example, Vicki had said something about Eddie Judge behind Tamra’s back, including hinting that he had once hooked up with a man.

 According to a new tweet, Vicki Gunvalson hinted that she’s not relying on her friends to pick herself back up after a year of drama.
 Gunvalson once revealed to Real Housewives of Orange County viewers that she expected her friends to make her casseroles and stop by her home to see if she was alright.
 And when none of her Real Housewives of Orange County co-stars did that during her time of hurting and mourning, she made a big deal out of it.